Early Completion Intern Option For Multiple and Single Subject Teaching Credentials

 Terms and Definitions

-The current entry assessment structure using the NES APK assessments became effective September 26, 2013.
-The examination scores on the NES assessments have a five-year period of validity and must be used towards a credential within that time frame.
-See Coded Correspondence 13-13 for more information.
+The current entry assessment structure using the NES APK assessments became effective on September 26, 2013.
+The examination scores on the NES assessments have a ten-year period of validity and must be used towards a credential within that time frame.

 For an overview of the NES Multiple Subjects assessment (APK 051), links to the candidate study guide, and other materials, and to register for the assessment, visit the NES website.